If your child has a birth

 people with disabilities), occupational

-speech therapy, nutrition services, and social work services.
+therapy, speech therapy, nutrition services, and social work services.

 Besides identifying, evaluating, and treating your child's needs, early intervention